BYU-CS-Discord/CSBot/README.md

 The first time you run this project, you should run the following command to initialize the database:

 ```
-$ npm run baseline
+$ npm run db:init
 ```

-Migrations can be run on the Database with the following command:
+Migrations can be run on the database with the following command:

 ```
-$ npm run prisma:migrate
+$ npm run db:migrate
 ```

 ### Register Slash Commands